Strengthening the Rule of Law in South Sudan

 News Items

-Official Handover of First Ever Law Reports of South Sudan
+Official Opening of the first Law Library of the Judiciary of South Sudan

-Workshop on Mechanisms of Transitional Justice for Lower Courts of South Sudan
+Workshop on Judicial Ethics for the Judiciary of South Sudan

 Contact